-- The seasonal affective disorder is a mood disorder that happens mostly in the months of winter but goes away in spring and summer.
-This is because in winter months the days grow short and you get less and less sunlight.
+- Seasonal affective disorder is a mood disorder that happens mostly in the months of winter but goes away in spring and summer.
+This is because in the winter months the days grow short and you get less and less sunlight.

 - Psychotic depression is a combination of major depression and psychosis.
-In other word, someone with psychotic depression experiences the symptoms of major depression plus hallucinations and delusions.
+In other words, someone with psychotic depression experiences the symptoms of major depression plus hallucinations and delusions.

 Premenstrual Dysphoric Disorder is a depression women experience along with other symptoms at the start of their period.
 Besides feeling depressed, women experience mood swings, anxiety, fatigue, irritability, and trouble concentrating.

 - Situational depression is a depressive mood people experience when they are having trouble managing a stressful event such as divorce.
 Psychotherapy often helps manage a period of depression related to a stressful situation.

 - Atypical depression is a pattern of depression symptoms that is temporarily alleviated by a positive event.
 It’s a persistent sadness that is temporarily relieved by a positive experience.

 Schizophrenia is a chronic, serious mental illness that affects the way a person thinks, perceives reality, and relates to others.
 Though it’s not a common mental illness as other major mental illnesses, it can be the most chronic and disabling.
 Contrary to popular belief, schizophrenia is not a multiple personality disorder.
 People with schizophrenia have what is called a psychotic episode, a moment in which they lose touch with reality, they can’t tell what is real from what is imagined.
 In psychotic, they could experience:

 - Hallucinations: Seeing or hearing things that are not there.